Tuition & Fees

-Fees and charges not covered by financial aid may be paid by cash, check, or credit card at the Business Office or by debit or credit card online through MyGNTC.
-Check payments are processed electronically and require a phone number and driver’s license number.
-The check processor will charge a $30 returned check fee for checks that do not clear.
+Fees and charges not covered by financial aid may be paid by cash or credit card at the Business Office or by debit or credit card online through MyGNTC.
+GNTC does not accept personal checks for payment of tuition, fees, or other charges.

 Georgia Northwestern Technical College can refund 100% of the tuition and refundable fees paid if the student formally withdraws within three instructional days from the first day of the semester.
 No refunds will be issued after this date.
 Application fees are not refundable.
 The Business Office processes all refunds by the third week of the semester in which the student withdrew from classes.
 Refunds are generated through BankMobile.
 Students must select a refund preference with BankMobile.

 Refunds will not be issued to students who do not formally withdraw.
 This policy applies to all students regardless of the source of fee payments.